Dražen Ričl: Early years (1981–1983)

 In September 1981, upon returning home from the army, Ričl reclaimed his spot with Znak Sreće that had in the meantime been reconfigured as Žaoka (Sting).
 With Žaoka, Ričl appeared at the Mladost Sutjeske (Youth of Sutjeska) event at Skenderija sports arena in early October 1981; commemorating and celebrating the Partisan guerrillas involvement at the Battle of Sutjeska from World War II, the show featured a number of up-and-coming Sarajevo-based rock bands.

 Simultaneously, from fall 1981, he became involved with the Top lista nadrealista segment on Radio Sarajevo's Primus weekly program, joining Nele Karajlić, Zenit Đozić, Zlatko Arslanagić, and Boris Šiber who had been performing comedy sketches on radio for some 6 months already.
 Already on the rise in terms of local popularity, the unscripted sketches continued doing well with the Sarajevo youth, their target audience.
 As the only formally trained musician among this group of self-taught radio sketch comedy protagonists, in addition to doing comedy, Ričl additionally often provided musical support on guitar in the sketches.

 By the end of 1981, he switched over to Ozbiljno Pitanje (Serious Question), a power pop band featuring Zlatko Arslanagić.
-Already rarely attending his university studies, Ričl would soon abandon them altogether in pursuit of a musical career.
+Already sporadically attending his university studies, Ričl would soon abandon them altogether in pursuit of a musical career.

 Elvis J. Kurtović & His Meteors (1983–1985)

 In 1983, Ričl joined Elvis J. Kurtović & His Meteors, a band associated with the nascent New Primitivism movement in the city of Sarajevo.
-As part of the New Primitives, he got the nickname/stagename "Zijo" and took part in the recording of the band's 1984 debut album Mitovi i legende o kralju Elvisu (Myths and Legends about King Elvis).
+As part of the New Primitives, he assumed the nickname/stagename "Zijo" and took part in the recording of the band's 1984 debut album Mitovi i legende o kralju Elvisu (Myths and Legends about King Elvis).
 Simultaneously, Top lista nadrealista expanded to television, and Ričl continued as one of the troupe's leading performers; in early June 1984, the show premiered on Television Sarajevo locally while simultaneously being shown in the rest of Yugoslavia through JRT exchange, garnering decent reviews and high viewership.

 Ričl also performed on the Elvis J. Kurtović & His Meteors' 1985 album Da Bog da crk'o rok'n'rol (May Rock 'n' Roll Drop Dead) before leaving the band.
 His last performance with them took place in mid-June 1985 at the YU Rock Misija open-air concert at Belgrade's Red Star Stadium.